Scrum is a buzzword, the virtue signal of choice for middle-management in software organizations.

 I like to put it more tersely:

 Scrum (noun) – 1. [software] Any good process that works good

 Because the definition is so vague, the only things I’ll be able to critique through the rest of this article are the common Scrum practices that I’m familiar with.
 Hopefully, some of you lovely readers can relate.

 Problem #2 – The “Sprint”

 The heart of Scrum is a Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.

 Sprints are useful like achievements in video games are useful; they make us feel warm and fuzzy inside.
 Motivation is a powerful tool, don’t misunderstand me.
 The problem is that those warm fuzzies are mostly for the sake of the management team.
-It makes them feel in control and informed.
+It makes leaders feel in control and informed.
 They know exactly what was done and when it was completed.

 I’m not against management being informed… but at what cost?